 Jeff's play The Submission was the inaugural winner of the Laurents/Hatcher Award, given each year to an emerging playwright for writing challenging, topical American plays.
 The play was subsequently produced off-Broadway by MCC Theater, directed by Tony Award-winner Walter Bobbie and starred Jonathan Groff, Rutina Wesley, Eddie Kaye Thomas and Will Rogers.
 It went on to win the Outer Critics Circle John Gassner Award for Best New American Play.
 It has since been produced all over the country, and a production in Chicago at Pride Films and Plays was named one of the best of 2014 by the Chicago Tribune.
-The Gravedigger's Lullaby had its off-Broadway world premiere in March of 2017 by TACT at Theatre Row, and following a workshop in 2017, i had its world premiere in February 2018 at Pioneer Theatre Company.
-His other plays include Three Rules for the Dragon, which had a workshop reading in June of 2016 at Premiere Stages and has had developmental readings at Premiere Stages, Rattlestick Playwrights Theatre, Colt Coeur and MCC; it was a finalist for the 2016 O'Neill Playwrights Conference; Civics and Humanities for Non-Majors, which was commissioned by Montclair State University and will be produced there in April of 2018; A Public Education, which has had workshops/readings at Pioneer Theatre Company and off-Broadway's TACT and was a finalist for the 2015 O'Neill Playwrights Conference; All the Stars in the Midnight Sky, which also had a workshop at TACT; Elliot, which has had developmental readings at Crowded Outlet and MCC; and How to Build a City, which has had developmental readings at Route 66 Theatre and TACT.
+The Gravedigger's Lullaby had its off-Broadway world premiere in March of 2017 by TACT at Theatre Row.
+Following a workshop in 2017, i had its world premiere in February 2018 at Pioneer Theatre Company.
+After being commission by Montclair State University, Civics and Humanities for Non-Majors was produced by MSU in April of 2018 and was a finalist for the 2018 O'Neill Playwrights Conference.
+His other plays include Three Rules for the Dragon, which had a workshop reading in June of 2016 at Premiere Stages and has had developmental readings at Premiere Stages, Rattlestick Playwrights Theatre, Colt Coeur and MCC; it was a finalist for the 2016 O'Neill Playwrights Conference; A Public Education, which has had workshops/readings at Pioneer Theatre Company and off-Broadway's TACT and was a finalist for the 2015 O'Neill Playwrights Conference; All the Stars in the Midnight Sky, which also had a workshop at TACT; Elliot, which has had developmental readings at Crowded Outlet and MCC; and How to Build a City, which has had developmental readings at Route 66 Theatre and TACT.
 He lives in NYC, and writes musicals with Will Van Dyke.
 They are currently working on a commission for Grove Entertainment and Barbara Whitman Productions.
 For more information on his musical writing, please click HERE.

 If you want more information on his plays, please see below.